systemd/mkosi/mkosi/resources/mkosi.md

   kernel image with the OS image in the `.initrd` PE section) or `none` (the OS image is solely intended as a build image to produce another artifact).

+: If the `disk` output format is used, the disk image is generated using `systemd-repart`.
+The repart partition definition files to use can be configured using the `RepartDirectories=` setting or via `mkosi.repart/`.
+When verity partitions are configured using systemd-repart's `Verity=` setting, mkosi will automatically parse the verity hash partition's roothash from systemd-repart's JSON output and include it in the kernel command line of every unified kernel image built by mkosi.

 `ManifestFormat=`, `--manifest-format=`

 : The manifest format type or types to generate.
 A comma-delimited